 Line Plots: Representing the Length of Classroom Items

-Students will be able to measure the lengths of objects and use a line plot to represent the measurement data.
+Students will be able to use a line plot to represent data.

 - Review measuring items by asking students to explain how to measure using a ruler.

 - Pass out rulers, and have students measure the length of their pencils.